soggybag/js-react-native-q4/05-redux/README.md

 # Action Creators

-For organization it is common practice to create functions that generate actions.
+For best practice use functions that generate actions.
 These are called Action Creators.
-An action creator is a function that returns an action.
+Action creators always a return an Action.

 A nice feature of Action Creators is that you can keep them all in one place and easily inspect them to see what types of actions your app is using.
-Since the only way to change state is with an action you are easily able to see the internal API of your app in one place!
+Since the only way to change state is with an action you are easily able to _see the internal API of your app_ in one place!

 # Dispatcher

-The dispatcher contains a list of reducers that that are responsible for making changes to state.
+The dispatcher contains a list of Reducers that are responsible for making changes to state.
 Reducers take in an action and state, and return new state.
-When an action is sent to the dispatcher it is run through all of the reducers.
+When an action is sent to the dispatcher it is **run through all of the reducers**.

 # Reducers